sigsep/sigsep-mus-eval/README.md

 We provide a commandline wrapper of `eval_mus_dir` by calling the `museval` commandline tool.
 The following example is equivalent to the code example above:

 ```
-museval -p --mus path/to/musdb -o path/to/output_dir path/to/estimate_dir
+museval -p --musdb path/to/musdb -o path/to/output_dir path/to/estimate_dir
 ```

 ### Using Docker for Evaluation